Informatics, Computing and Electronics Research Group

 - INDIN 2015 - the 13th IEEE International Conference on Industrial Informatics in Cambridge in July 2015.
 Professor Marcian Cirstea acted as General Chairman.

 We welcome enquiries about possible collaborations.
-Please contact members directly (see individual staff pages for email address and research interests) or contact Dr Mike Hobb for any general queries about the research undertaken by this group.
+Please contact members directly (see individual staff pages for email address and research interests).

 Our research students